 Figure 4: For business analytics, Windows Azure provides reporting and support for big data.

 Analyzing data can take many forms, and so these two options are quite different.
 It's worth looking at each one separately.

-Another option for doing analytics with SQL Database data is to use on-premises business intelligence tools.
+You can also perform analytics with SQL Database data using on-premises business intelligence tools, including SSRS.
 To a client, SQL Database looks like SQL Server, and so the same technologies can work with both.
-For example, you're free to use on-premises SQL Server Reporting Services to create reports from SQL Database data.

 For many years, the bulk of data analysis has been done on relational data stored in a data warehouse built with a relational DBMS.
 This kind of business analytics is still important, and it will be for a long time to come.
 But what if the data you want to analyze is so big that relational databases just can't handle it?
 And suppose the data isn't relational?
 It might be server logs in a datacenter, for example, or historical event data from sensors, or something else.
 In cases like this, you have what's known as a big data problem.
 You need another approach.